Economy of Saudi Arabia: History

 Saudi Arabia was a subsistence economy until the 1930s.
-In 1933, the Saudi government signed an oil concession agreement with the Standard Oil Company of California.
-The development of oil fields continued in Saudi Arabia, managed mainly byArabian American Oil Company (Aramco), a company formed by the partnership of Texaco and Chevron.
+In 1933, the Saudi government signed an oil concession agreement with the Standard Oil Company of California; five years later, commercial volumes of oil were discovered in the kingdom.
+The development of oil fields continued in Saudi Arabia, managed mainly by Arabian American Oil Company (Aramco), a company formed by the partnership of Texaco and Chevron.
 In 1951, the first offshore field in the Middle East was established by Aramco at Raʾs Al-Saffāniyyah area.
 By 1949, Saudi oil production reached 500,000 barrels per day (bpd) and rose rapidly to 1 million bpd in 1954.
 Moreover, in 1951, Aramco started operating the Trans-Arabian Pipeline that moved oil from the eastern region of Saudi Arabia to the Mediterranean Sea through Jordan, Syria, and Lebanon.
 However, in 1981, this line was no longer used after a new line began operations that linked Jubail on the Persian Gulf and Yanbu on the Red Sea.
 The new pipe contributed greatly to speed up oil transport.
 In 1960, OPEC was established, with Saudi Arabia as one of its founding members.
 During the 1973 oil crisis, the price of oil rose from $3 per barrel to nearly $12, and the Saudi economy started growing rapidly, with GDP increasing from approximately $15 billion in 1973 to almost $184 billion by 1981.
 After gradually purchasing Aramco assets, the Saudi government nationalized the company in 1980.
 In 1988, Saudi Aramco was established to take over the responsibilities of Aramco.

 In 1980, the price of oil peaked, and demand started decreasing as a result of recessions in industrialized nations and more efficient oil use, which produced surpluses.
 This created a worldwide oil glut, with the price of oil dropping from approximately $36 per barrel in 1980 to approximately $14 by 1986.
 Saudi oil production, which had increased to almost 10 Moilbbl per day during 1980–81, fell 80% to about 2 Moilbbl/d in 1985.
 Budgetary deficits developed, and the government drew down its foreign assets.
 As a result of the oil glut and the pressure from declines in production, after 1985 Saudi Arabia started enforcing production quotas more harshly for the OPEC members.